 This will make sure that the buyer understands the terms and is made apparent in an official document for future references.
 If you’ve agreed on a 12-month rate for the item, then make sure to include that along with the deadline of each month.

 Ideally, you’d also want to include any potential fees and penalties the buyer will have to pay if they fail to meet the deadlines or any other terms agreed upon.
+By the way, understanding the entire procure-to-Pay process can provide valuable context to these invoice details, helping both parties to ensure a smoother transaction and collaboration.

 If any of the fees come into play, then the buyer will have to know how much they’ll pay.
 The fees in question could be late-term fees, flat fees, early termination fees, etc.